Noob3rror/basic_programming/c/_labs.md

 - You may use a 'global' array to keep things simple but if you want to practice pointers have the function take a pointer to the array to search.
 - The array can hold any data type you want but I suggest an integer type for simplicity.
 - Determine what the function should do when no match is found.
 Consider usage of this function and what is 'safe-code' practices.
 ---

+## Hard

+---
+### Login
+Create a program that a user logs into.
+- Prompt the user to add a user name and password or to log in.
+- Store the user name and associated password in a file on disk (in the same directory as the program is fine).
+    - If a name is already present inform the user that user name is unavailable.
+    - Give the user a method to 'cancel' adding a new user and return to the starting prompt.
+- Validate login attempts with the stored user name/password file.
+    - Print a message for login success or failure.
+---
+### Login 2
+Add a default user ie 'admin'.
+- Print a special message indicating 'admin privileges' on successful log in.
+- The 'admin' user should be able to log in without needing the user name/password stored in the file.
+- Be sure to reserve the 'admin' user name so a user cannot add it to the password file.
+- Bonus 1: Prevent users from being able to use `strings` to find the 'admin' log in information (name and password).
+- Bonus 2: Prevent users from being able to memory dump your program and find the log in name and password (ie in plain text)
+---
+### Login 3
+Assuming you haven't gone above and beyond already, protect the passwords.
+Ie do not store plain text passwords.

+---

+### Login 4
+Protect your log in program from brute force/dictionary attacks.
+- Whatever method you implement be sure to inform valid users of any pertinent information necessary.
+    - For example if you will lock a user from logging in after 5 failed attempts inform the user how many attempts remain.
+- Use may use multiple methods to protect your program.
+- Carefully consider your implementation; you may need to update your password file format.
+    - You can assume that your password file is `read-only` or even stored on a server somewhere in the ether.
+- Bonus: Using a lock-out approach allow the failed attempt count to reset after a specified period of time.
+---